CosmicMac/ESP8266-trap/README.md

 ### About the LED indicator...

 The LED should be `on` for a few seconds at startup, then go `off` until the next PIR movement detection.
 A blinking LED after startup means that the wifi configuration has failed (ESP was unable to connect to the server module).
-Check if the ESP server module coupled with the camera is activated, then switch the PIR module `off` and `on` again.
+In this case, just check if the ESP server module coupled with the camera is activated, then switch the PIR module `off` and `on` again.
 On normal operation, the LED should stay `on` while movement is detected, and go `off` 4 seconds after movement has stopped.

 ### Caveats